Search found 59 matches

 Re: Bookends NodeJS API client released (experimental)

-Hi, Bookends has an AppleScript application programming interface (API) to "remote-control" the application.
+Bookends has an AppleScript application programming interface (API) to "remote-control" the application.
 This way, you can programmatically work with your data, for example, to do exports / imports; search & replaces; etc. or anything that can be automated.
-I use it to exchange dat...
+I use it to exchange data with the ...

 - Mon Jul 30, 2018 4:04 am